boazsegev/facil.io/README.md

 This was when the `Websockets` library was born.
 It builds off the `http` server and allows us to either "upgrade" the HTTP protocol to Websockets or continue with an HTTP response.

+As I'm rewriting it from the base up (moving the memory management from Ruby to C), it's currently still experimental.
+I'm tracking down a memory leak related to the websockets, although the tools I use insist there's no leak (so why is the used memory growing, I wonder).

 Building a Websocket server in C just got super easy, here's both a Wesockets echo and a Websockets broadcast example:

 ```c